aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

 insert into store values(1009, '125 Technology Dr.', 'Irvine', 'CA', 'US', '92618');
 ```

 Once DMS has processed these changes, you will see new incremental files for store, product, and productorder in the DMS bucket.
 On the next execution of the Glue job, you will see new and updated files in the LAKE bucket.
+Test.